qwshen/agentic-rag-framework/README.md

 #### 3.2 Splitting

-Once a document is loaded into memory, it goes into the splitting process which breaks the document into chunks.
+Once a document is loaded into memory, it goes into the splitting step which breaks the document into chunks.
 This is done through the configured splitter.
 Please check [here](https://docs.langchain.com/oss/javascript/integrations/splitters) for details of all langchain text-splitters.

-Use the concurrency configuration to spin up additional splitters to relieve back-pressure from the document loading process.
+Use the concurrency configuration to spin up additional splitters to relieve back-pressure from the document loading step.

 #### 3.3 Indexing
-In the indexing process, splitted documents are vectorized by the embedding model configured in the context-store referenced by the document_store element.
+In the indexing step, splitted documents are vectorized by the embedding model configured in the context-store referenced by the document_store element.
 The resulting vectors are then persisted into the target vectore store.

-Same as splitting process, use the concurrency configuration to spin up additional vectorizers to relieve back pressure from the document splitting process.
+Same as splitting step, use the concurrency configuration to spin up additional vectorizers to relieve back pressure from the document splitting step.

 ### 4. Setup a RAG-Chat Application

 #### 4.x Enable Agentic Capabilities for the RAG-Chat App
 ### 6. Run as Services